How it all began

 Outstanding luthier and all around great human Jeff Ditzenberger pictured here giving a early 1950's Hofner a test run after completing setup work.
 A talented craftsman, his fret work and setups are second to none.
 Playing guitar since childhood River is guitarist and singer in rock band POWERWAGON.
 A straight up, no frills, heavy rock band out of Madison, Wisconsin started in the 90's.

 Meet Denny Rauen, Master Luthier.

 Denny was brought up one of ten children in a southern suburb of Chicago.
 He began playing guitar by spending time after school picking instruments off the rack at Lyon & Healy and Sears & Roebucks.
-In 1963 at the age of ten he saved twenty five dollars from his paper route and purchased his first guitar.
-Some of his favorite memories to date include playing on the streets of San Francisco in the early 70's and two album projects with his son Josh.
+In 1963 at the age of ten he saved up enough paper route money to purchase a used Gibson LGO from J Reynolds Music Store and the love affair with guitar began.
+Some of his favorite memories include playing on the streets of San Francisco in the early 70's and two album projects, the RAUEN BOYS with his son Josh.
 Today his passion for music continues.
-Performing with son Josh in the “Rauen Boys” and on occasion a solo gig.
+Performing solo and occasional gigs with son Josh and wife Pamela a founding member of the SQUEEZETTES.
 Denny also plays a mean bagpipe.

 From the mid 70's to 1982, Denny was production manager and designer for two Chicago area guitar manufacturers; S.D.
 Curlee and Dean Guitars.
-At the time he was in his early 20’s making him one of the youngest designers and production managers in the country.
-His designs include the SD Curlee Liberty Bass, Dean Guitars “Dean Baby” series, the final redesigning of the original Dean V headstock and Dean Guitars Shrimpfork headstock.
+At the time he was in his early 20’s making him one of the youngest designers and production managers for a major guitar manufacturer in the country.
+His designs include the SD Curlee Liberty Bass, Dean Guitars “Dean Baby” series (used in ZZ Top music video) the Shrimpfork headstock as well as the final redesigning of the original Dean V headstock creating a different string angle for better tuning.